-I have titled my BLOG, The Cotton Chronicles, and given it the tagline- the occasional musings of an itinerant seanchaí polishing his craft online.
+I titled my BLOG, the Cotton Chronicles, and gave it the tagline- “occasional musings of an itinerant seanchaí polishing his craft online.“

 Musings of an itinerant seanchaí because having traveled from place to place throughout life, I have developed a sense of Mono no aware (物の哀れ) which is a Japanese term for the awareness of impermanence (無常 mujō) or transience of things and a transient gentle sadness (or wistfulness) at their passing as well as a longer, deeper gentle sadness about being the reality of life.

 Seanchaí in honor of my pure Celtic/Irish DNA and traditional Irish storytellers.
 Storytelling was one of the main forms of fireside entertainment among ordinary Irish folk.
 The storyteller was held in high esteem by the ordinary Irish, who revered and cultivated story and song as their principal means of artistic expression.

 Having discovered that I am the 7th great-grandson of John Cotton, the Puritan Patriarch of New England, has become both a blessing and a burden.
 A blessing because it roots me in the past.
 A burden because digging in the past unearths bones that cry out for flesh.
 After all, John Cotton was a Founding Father to America’s Founding Fathers and he established America’s first public school, the Boston Latin School, and its first university, Harvard University.